biodash/biodash.github.io/content/codeclub/S05E09/index.md

 ### Exercise 3

 -   Why does the following code not result in a plot with blue points?
+Does *ggplot*'s behavior here make sense to you, or would you have expected an error?

 <div class="highlight">